 Practicing random acts of kindness is more important than ever, especially those done without a motive.

 All I had to do was imagine how it would feel if I were left with no other options but to stand outside a store in the freezing cold hoping someone would give me money.

 Having basic shelter is something we all take for granted and unfortunately, I’m seeing more and more people out on the streets looking for help just like him.
 So giving this man a tiny bit of warmth felt like the least I could do.

 The thing is, once you practice acts of kindness, it starts to become second nature.

 We all inherited some of my mother’s ability to empathize with others, but my sister has to be one of the kindest people I know.
 Just like my mom when she sees someone in need she jumps into action.
 In the past, she’s purchased and collected new coats for a homeless shelter and years ago when she heard from a school counselor about a young girl who was being neglected, she bought her clothing and shoes and silently dropped them off at the school for her.
-She’s even helped ME when business was rocky, knowing her purchases saved us when we really needed the sales.
+She’s even helped ME when business was rocky, knowing her purchases saved us when we really needed a boost in sales.
 She’s humble, and quiet, never wanting to be recognized even though her actions have made big differences in so many people’s lives.